tgenman/STEM_vault/notes/math/graphs/Number of odd vertices (corollary).md

 Math prop
 TITLE: Number of odd vertices (corollary)
 TITLE_rus:
-Answer_eng: Every graph has an even number of odd vertices.
+DESCRIPTION: Every graph has an even number of odd vertices.
-Answer_rus:
+DESCRIPTION_rus:
 Formula_main:
 Formula_additional: ### Proof
 Proof.
 Suppose that $G$ is a graph of size $m$.
 By [[Handshaking Lemma]],